Find Trade Colleges

 Check out the clinical laboratory science bachelor's degree programs at these schools if you want to attend one of the most popular in the Middle Atlantic Region .

 Our 2023 rankings named Hunter College the most popular school in the Middle Atlantic Region for clinical/medical laboratory science students working on their bachelor’s degree.
-Hunter is a fairly large public school located in the city of New York.
+Hunter is a very large public school located in the large city of New York.

 Women make up 82% of the clinical laboratory science majors at the school.